William Leopold Hoffer

 Bill Hoffer is a member of the Des Moines Register Iowa Sports Hall of Fame.

 Hoffer was with Nashville in 1893 in the Southern League, and then came to Buffalo in 1894.
-In 1895, he came to the majors with the 1895 Baltimore Orioles, a famous team featuring John McGraw, Hughie Jennings, and Wilbert Robinson.
-Hoffer didn't disapppoint, going 31-6 in his first major league season and leading the league in winning percentage.
+In 1895, he came to the majors with the Baltimore Orioles, a famous team featuring John McGraw, Hughie Jennings, and Wilbert Robinson.
+Hoffer didn't disappoint, going 31-6 in his first major league season and leading the National League in winning percentage.
 The Orioles won the pennant.